Kissimmee Prairie Preserve State Park

 Kissimmee Prairie Preserve is a breathtaking expanse of infinite grassland.

 Kissimmee Prairie is a land dominated by the great blue sky.
-The preserve, part of the Everglades headwaters, protects the largest remaining tract of Florida dry prairie, an ecosystem shaped by cycles of flooding and fire.
+Part of the Everglades headwaters, the preserve protects the largest remaining tract of Florida dry prairie, an ecosystem shaped by cycles of flooding and fire.

 Internationally recognized for its lack of light pollution, the night sky above the prairie is inky black — campers can spot the Milky Way without using telescopes or binoculars.